2022–23 Thai FA Cup: Third round

 The third round would be featured 32 clubs that were the winners of the second round including 13 clubs from T1, 8 clubs from T2, 8 clubs from T3, and 3 clubs from TA.
 This round had drawn on 8 November 2022.
 71 goals occurred in this round.

 Fourth round

 The fourth round would be featured 16 clubs that were the winners of the third round including 9 clubs from T1, 4 clubs from T2, and 3 clubs from T3.
 This round had drawn on 18 January 2023.
 23 goals occurred in this round.

 Quarter-finals

 The quarter-finals would be featured 8 clubs that were the winners of the fourth round including 7 clubs from T1 and 1 club from T2.
 This round had drawn on 15 February 2023.
 12 goals occurred in this round.

 Semi-finals

 The semi-finals would be featured 4 clubs that were the winners of the quarter-finals, all are clubs from T1.
+This round had drawn on 23 March 2023.
+6 goals occurred in this round.

+Final

+The final would be featured 2 clubs that were the winners of the semi-finals, both are clubs from T1.
+2 goal occurred in this round.